 Completed in 1993, this dam was built for agricultural use.
 Currently, recreational facilities are in the process of being constructed around the dam.
 This is also an excellent spot for seeing cherry blossoms (sakura), Japanese apricot blossoms, suisen (Japanese daffodil or narcissus), or just enjoying nature.

-The Japanese daffodil blooms relatively early compared to other kinds of daffodils.
-In the warm Boso Peninsula, it starts to bloom at the end of October.
+Narcissus blooms relatively early compared to other kinds of narcissus.
+In the warm Boso Peninsula, it starts to bloom at the end of November.
 The southern slope of Mt.
-Nokogiri is said to be the best place to grow suisen, and you can see it growing throughout the area.
+Nokogiri is said to be the best place to grow narcissus, and you can see it growing throughout the area.

 In the Katsuyama area, there is a small mountain called Daikoku-yama.
 It has an approximate height of 80 meters and stands 500 meters west of Awa-Katsuyama Station, looking out over the ocean.
 On the north side, caves and the remains of ancient peoples were discovered about fifty years ago.
 On the east side you will find the graves of whalers from the middle of the Meiji period.
 On the south side there is a small temple called Kan’non-do.